So, what is bunching?

 theme(legend.position = "none")

-Notice there are 3 causal path to birth weights.
-The first is a direct path from education, another direct path from this $\eta$ variable, and another one, where cigarettes act as a mediator variable.
+Notice there are 3 causal paths to birth weights.
+The first is a direct path from education, another from $\eta$, and another where cigarettes act as a mediator variable.

-If that is the case, not only we are assuming erroneously the causal relationship between cigs and birth weights, we are probably messing with the education causal path.
+If that is the case, not only are we incorrectly estimating the causal relationship between cigarettes and birth weights, we are probably messing with the education path too.

 So how to solve this problem?
 This is where bunching comes into play.

-The key assumption here is that there is a proxy path between smoking cigarettes and covariates.
-Let us say that individuals have a propensity to smoke, like an utility function.
-Some individuals maximize this utility by smoking large quantities of cigarettes.
-Other individuals, however, are very aversed to cigarettes.
-They find it very repulsive in such way that they would pay not to smoke, if that was the case.
-There are also the marginally propensed to smoke.
-These moms would smoke given a chance, but they are slightly better off not smoking.
+The key assumption: there is a proxy relationship between smoking and covariates.
+Individuals have a propensity to smoke, like a utility function.
+Some maximize this utility by smoking heavily.
+Others are very averse — they would pay not to smoke.
+And then there are the marginally inclined — they would smoke given a chance but are slightly better off not smoking.

-The implication of this assumption is interesting because we partially observe this mechanism.
-That is, we only observe individuals that are positively inclined to smoke!
-There is absolutely no way we can see individuals smoking negative numbers of cigarettes.
-However, what happens if we plot the relationship between cigarettes and birth weights?
+The implication is interesting because we partially observe this mechanism.
+We only see individuals who are positively inclined to smoke!
+There is no way to observe negative cigarette consumption.

 ggplot(data, aes(x = cigs, y = bw)) +